 This TV has great build quality.
 It feels well-built and doesn't wobble much, as the metal stand supports the TV well.
 However, the plastic near the inputs flexes a bit.
 There are some visible screws where the back panel attaches to the borders, and there's a bit more give in this area, but it isn't very noticeable and shouldn't be an issue for most people.

 The Sony X900H has an excellent native contrast ratio, although contrast may vary between units.
 It's higher than that of the Sony X950H, as it doesn't have Sony's 'X-Wide Angle' layer, which has the side effect of lowering the contrast ratio.
 The local dimming improves the contrast a bit, but not by much.
 That said, blacks still look deep, making it a great choice for dark room viewing.
 If you want a TV with an even better contrast ratio, check out the Hisense H9G.

 This TV has great SDR peak brightness.
 It's more than enough to fight glare, so you shouldn't have any issues using the TV in a well-lit room.
-However, the brightness varies a lot depending on the content and small areas are more dim, as seen in the 2% and 10% windows.
+However, the brightness varies depending on the content, and small areas are dimmer, as seen in the 2% and 10% windows.

 We measured the SDR peak brightness after calibration, using the 'Custom' Picture Mode.
 Local Dimming and X-tended Dynamic Range were both set to 'High'.